How Can a Business Wargaming Conquer Risk and Apprehension?

 Preparation for a Business Wargame

 Participants in the war game need to be trained in how the process works.
-However, this can extend beyond the event and the organization to ensure all staff members know the strategy and decision-making processes.
+However, this can extend beyond the event and the organization to ensure all staff know the strategy and decision-making processes.

-All market research, operating metrics, financial results, and other information relevant to the subject of the war game should be gathered and made available to the participants as they prepare for the session.
+All market research, operating metrics, financial results, and other information relevant to the war game should be gathered and made available to the participants as they prepare for the session.
 Each participant must be able to build an understanding of the competitive environment through a review of these pre-work materials.

 • Communicate the purpose and nature of the game.